moxystudio/react-promiseful/README.md

 }
 ```

-When the [`thresholdMs`](#thresholdms) prop is used, you are able to map "withinThreshold" variants these status.
-For instance, you may want the callback to be called with a delay, except when there was no visual-feedback:
+When the [`thresholdMs`](#thresholdms) prop is used, you are also able to also map the "withinThreshold" variants.
+For instance, you may want the callback to be called with a delay, except when there is no visual-feedback:

 ```js
 {